RockingShip/untangle-dataset/README.md

 All the nodes of member structures are exclusively `QnTF`.

 Just like the main dataset, members of `5n9-pure` space are used to fill blank spots of `4n9-pure` space.
-Only it turns out that 3 of the 193171 signatures have missing members, requiring to search for them in `6n9-pure` space.
+Only it turns out that 3 of the 193170 signatures have missing members, requiring to search for them in `6n9-pure` space.
-The challenge is that scanning `5n9-pure` space takes 6 hours and `6n9-pure` space is 450 times larger (4.1e11 structures).
+The challenge is that scanning `5n9-pure` space takes 9 hours and `6n9-pure` space is 450 times larger (4.1e11 structures).

-To speed things up, an intermediate dataset is created containing only the 3 incomplete signature groups.
+Speed improvement is achieved by narrowing the search to only the missing signatures.
 In addition, the lookup index is set to full-associative mode which is 720 times faster.
-A full associative index is also 720 larger which makes it only doable for tiny signature collections.
+A full associative index is also 720 larger which makes it only feasible for tiny signature collections.
-For comparison, the `5n9-pure` associative index is 4GByte.

-Scanning `6n9-pure` finds 22661 candidates of which 449 are usable.

-Note that when one of these three signatures are detected in the run-time input, they will be substituted with structures that are 2 nodes larger.

-Using `QnTF` only structures reduces possibilities in variation resulting in more condensed structures.
-The collection consists of 31962556 members, of which ? are depreciated and ? are considered building block components.
-Compared with `5n9` dataset with values 6258678, ? and ?.
+The dataset size is significantly different:

+  - Pure: 791646 signatures and 3651374 members
+  - Mixed: 193170 signatures and 381582 members

 ## Building and Installation